 This post may contain affiliate links.
 Please read our Disclosure Policy.

-- They hold their shape well and freeze perfectly.
+3. They hold their shape well and freeze beautifully, so you can always have a stash ready to go!

 We all loved these!!
 Used the dye-free imposter M&M’s from